Social security contributions

 CGT is payable by every person on any capital gains accruing or derived from the realisation of assets and liabilities.
-Where the chargeable income of an individual includes a gain from the realisation of an investment asset not charged elsewhere, the individual may elect that the gain from the realisation of the investment asset, less any loss from the realisation of that asset, is taxed at the rate of 15% and the remainder of the chargeable income of the individual be taxed at the graduated scale rates.
+Where the chargeable income of an individual includes a gain from the realisation of an investment asset not charged elsewhere, the individual may elect that the gain, less any loss from the realisation of that asset, is taxed at the rate of 25%.

 Value-added tax (VAT)

 Other than exempt goods and services, VAT of 15% is charged on the following:

 - Every supply of goods and services made in Ghana.